-With skyscrapers all around the town, going to an observation deck high in the sky is an absolute most.
+With skyscrapers all around the town, going to an observation deck high in the sky is an absolute must.
 Your trip to Osaka just wouldn’t be complete without an awesome panorama of the city’s skyline.

 Luckily, there are several towers that provide epic views of Osaka.
-Abeno Harukas is the tallest building here, and it offers a pretty amazing view from the city.
+Abeno Harukas is the tallest building here, and it offers a pretty amazing view of the city.
 But so does Tsutenkaku tower, which is actually fairly close to Abeno Harukas.

 In the northern part of the city, you will want to head to Umeda Sky Building.
 This skyscraper not only offers epic views of this part of the city, but also features a rooftop garden, restaurant and cocktail lounge.
-Enjoying a bit of sake with the most magical view of Osaka in front of you is an experience you can’t have anywhere else in Japan, and something you should definitely do.
+Enjoying a bit of sake with the most magical view of Osaka in front of you is an experience you can’t have anywhere else in Japan and something you should definitely do.

 There are plenty of interesting museums in Osaka, and it’s hard to recommend just one.
-Osaka Museum of History is a priority if you want to learn more about the city and and its ancient history.
+Osaka Museum of History is a priority if you want to learn more about the city and its ancient history.